micmejia/bible-dump/AMPC/John/John 2.md

-There He found in the temple [[^b]enclosure] those who were selling oxen and sheep and doves, and the money changers sitting there [also at their stands].
+There He found in the temple [enclosure] those who were selling oxen and sheep and doves, and the money changers sitting there [also at their stands].